ShaunCraft4/Medical-Chatbot/README.md

 # Medical-Chatbot
 A Python-based medical Chatbot!
-(It's a simple chabot that only has access to diagnose a few diseases and it's also my first chatbot, so it isn't as efficient as you would think it is)
+(It's a simple chabot that only has access to diagnose a few diseases, and it's also my first chatbot, so it isn't as efficient as you would think it is).
+This was also my Spark-X project, which is why most files are named "SparkX", so please don't worry about that.

 How to open the chatbot: